Zhouxzj/Project5_ComAI/readme.md

 ```

 ## Repository structure
 We select some important files for detailed description.
+You need to put project5 data in the current directory and name it as dataset.
+You need to download bert_uncased from this link: https://pan.baidu.com/s/1cwXipaW2_coEC-lG5NGhKw?pwd=4jk8 and the key is 4jk8

 ```python
 |-- dataset # the datasets for the lab